Jose Solache

 José Luis Solache (born 1980) is an American politician who is serving a member of the California State Assembly since 2024, representing the 62nd district.
 A member of the Democratic Party, his district covers parts of the Gateway Cities in southeastern Los Angeles County, including the cities of Lynwood, Bellflower, Lakewood, and Paramount, as well as the more central cities of Huntington Park, Maywood, and South Gate.
 Prior to being elected to the assembly, he served as a member of the Lynwood City Council from 2013 to 2024, serving intermittently as its mayor.

 Early life and education

 Jose Solache was born in Bellflower, California, and grew up in nearby Lynwood, attending local public schools.
+While attending Lynwood High School he played clarinet in the band.
 He attended California State University, Dominguez Hills, earning a bachelor's degree in liberal studies.
 While in college, he served two terms as student body president and as the statewide chairman of the California State Student Association.
 He is currently pursuing a master's degree at the University of Southern California.